 Those who select full tort coverage on their insurance policies are entitled to pursue claims for noneconomic damages, such as pain and suffering.
 However, a person who has selected the limited tort option may be barred from pursuing a recovery against the at-fault driver’s insurance company, unless one of a limited number of exceptions is applicable.
 While limited tort coverage is less expensively (typically a savings of approximately 15% in premiums), those savings are often far outweighed by the ability to pursue a claim following an accident.
 In fact, in handling these cases, we see many unfortunate situations in which drivers are unable to pursue a claim simply because they improperly selected the limited tort option without realizing the significance of that choice.

 Whether you need assistance obtaining compensation from your insurance company or intend to file a lawsuit against the at-fault driver, you should not hesitate in taking action in order to avoid statute of limitation issues.
-A Cambria County car accident lawyer could work with you through every step of the process to help file all forms correctly and on time and provide representation as you require it.
-Contact Marcus & Mack today to hopefully recover what is rightfully yours.
+A diligent Cambria County car accident lawyer could work with you through every step of the process to help file all forms correctly and on time and provide representation as you require it.
+Contact Marcus & Mack today to schedule a consultation and recover what is rightfully yours.

 By: Chris H.